nekoneko121/windows-sigma-detection-lab/README.md

 ## Limitations
 - False positives may occur in administrative or scripting-heavy environments
 - Detection accuracy depends on log configuration and event coverage

+## Improvement Ideas
+- Add command-line analysis (e.g. EncodedCommand)
+- Reduce false positives by filtering known administrative scripts
+- Enhance detection using Sysmon Event ID 1 if available

+## What I Learned
+- Windows Event ID 4688 records process creation events
+- PowerShell is commonly abused by attackers for execution
+- Simple detections can serve as a baseline for further improvement